 He is a year and three-quarters older than me, born on the 12th of March 1963.
-He was not bad as a sibling, pretty helpful and fair, but a slightly picky and finicky older brother, which I gather from interviews and research is not uncommon in older siblings.
+He was not bad as a sibling, pretty helpful and fair, but a slightly picky and finicky older brother which, psychologically, I gather from interviews and research is not uncommon for older siblings.

-We’ve always been a similar height and weight, but very different natures and looks – which does pose the question: are we of the same father?
+We’ve always been a similar height and weight, but very different natures and looks – which does pose or proffer up the question: are we of the same father?

 Although close while travelling, Jake and I would fight for hours on end over the smallest things, but neither could get the upper hand until finally we’d apologise, sob and make up.

 Above is a rare shot of Tommy actually racing.
 I found it on the Marcos website.
-Marcos was a collaboration between the Lotus designer Frank Costin and Gem Marsh.
+Marcos was a collaboration between Frank Costin, the Lotus designer, and Gem Marsh.
 The car was built of wood and went like the clappers.
 Although not very big inside and difficult to climb into Tommy thought of it as a Spitfire with four wheels.

 Tom was taken at a very young age, around five years old, from Denmark – his birth country – to England and put into a strict and punishing boarding school called Halibury.
-In the school they shaped children into the tough young men needed to fill the ranks of soldier/administrators of the empire and particularly the East India Trading company.
-Which, in some way, Tom’s grandfather on his mother’s side, Evelyn Weber, was involved in.
+In the school they nurtured and shaped tough young men needed to fill the ranks of soldier/administrators of the empire and particularly the East India Trading company.
+Which, in some way, his grandfather on his mother’s side, Evelyn Weber, was involved in.
 He owned a successful trading company with real estate and offices in the city and the docklands, for which Tommy was being raised to enter as a clerk and presumably, at some point, work his way up into management.